HEPiX-Forum/hepix-forum.github.io/_benchmarking/how_to_run_HS23.md

 It is crucial that the server is fully dedicated to the benchmarking activity during the run, to ensure accurate measurements and prevent potential errors.

-The server must have a minimum hardware configuration and include the following packages:
+The server must have a minimum hardware configuration (see requirements below) and include the following packages:
    * Container engine Apptainer (version 1.1.6 or higher);
    * Python version 3.9 or higher;
    * python3-pip;